 The Bombardier C Series is quite a small aircraft, smaller than the Boeing 737s we are used to for European hops.
 Seating comes in a 2 – 3 configuration, which always leaves me feeling a little lopsided.
-It is nice that you can have your own space though if you are travelling on a busy flight, as a couple.
+It is nice that you can have your own space though if you are a couple travelling on a busy flight.

 The leatherette seats seemed quite thinly covered.
 I guess you could say that they weren’t very plush.
 They only had a small recline function.
 Add to this the very thin arm rests and I think I would be pretty uncomfortable for any more than about three hours.